drericstrong/pypbe/README.md

 *What should Lee do?*

-PyPBE is a resource for tabletop gaming which allows Gamemasters (GM) to fairly select which random rolling method is closest to an equivalent Point Buy value.
-Ideally, all players will determine their character's stats exactly the same way.
-However, in some cases (as in the story above), players may ask for several different options for generating their character's stats.
-PyPBE is designed to allow GMs to make this decision in a fair way.

-As you work with PyPBE, you might also become concerned about the high variance inherent with every one of these methods and decide that you don't ever want random rolling in your game.

-### Overview
 Some GMs prefer to let their players choose between rolling for their ability scores and letting them use the Point Buy system.
 However, not all random rolling methods are created equal.
 Some (4d6, drop lowest) clearly give higher average results than others (3d6).
 PyPBE is designed to calculate and visualize the distribution of a specified ability score rolling method, which may provide useful information for decision-making.

 The stats that PyPBE calculates aren't the "raw" values of the roll (e.g. typically 3 through 18), they're the "Point Buy Equivalent" of multiple rolls using that rolling method.
 For instance, if you roll 3d6 six times, you might get 10, 12, 8, 13, 7, 9, which has a Point Buy Equivalent of -2 (0+2-2+3-4-1) using the Pathfinder point buy scheme.